-Peter Cushing, Christopher Lee, Alberto De Mendoza DIRECTED BY
+Peter Cushing, Christopher Lee, Alberto De Mendoza

-Arnaud D'Usseau, Julian Zimet MPAA RATING
+Arnaud D'Usseau, Julian Zimet

 First released in 1972, Horror Express captured the CEC Medal at the Sitges-Catalonian International Film Festival, Horror Express has long been a prized yet strangely unembraced 70's horror classic.
 It's a film that everyone seems to love, yet it's never really gotten its due with the exception of a Severin Films release a few years back that had more than its share of technical flaws yet likely represented the film's finest home video release.